Sushruta: Citations

-In 1907, an influential translator of the ancient Indian epic The Mahabharata, named Bhishagratna, argued that Suśruta was one of the sons of the ancient sage Vishvamitra.
+In 1907, Kunja Lal Bhishagratna, a translator of the Suśrutasaṃhitā, asserted that Suśruta was one of the sons of the sage Vishvamitra.
 Bhisagratna also asserted that Sushruta was the name of the clan to which Vishvamitra belonged.
-In Chapter 7 of the five-volume History of Indian Medical Literature, published in 1999, physician-scholar Gerrit Jan Meulenbeld covers a variety of theories on Suśruta's identity and the Sushruta Samhita's publication history.
+In Chapter 7 of the five-volume History of Indian Medical Literature, published in 1999, physician-scholar Gerrit Jan Meulenbeld covers a variety of further theories on Suśruta's identity and the Sushruta Samhita's dating and publication history.

 The name Suśruta is listed as one of ten Himalayan sages in a treatise on medicinal garlic that was included in the sixth century CE Bower Manuscripts.
+This is likely derived from the origin story at the start of the Suśrutasaṃhitā that makes this statement.

-Followers
+Training

-Sushruta attracted a number of disciples who were known as Saushrutas and required to study for six years before beginning hands-on surgical training.
-Before starting their training, they took a solemn oath to devote themselves to healing and to do no harm to others, often compared to Hippocratic Oath.
+Sushruta attracted a number of disciples and required to study for six years before beginning hands-on surgical training.
 After the students had been accepted by Sushruta, he would instruct them in surgical procedures by having them practice cutting on vegetables or dead animals to perfect the length and depth of an incision.
-Once students had proven themselves capable with vegetation, animal corpses, or with soft or rotting wood – and had carefully observed actual procedures on patients – they were then allowed to perform their own surgeries.
+Once students had proven themselves capable with vegetables, animal corpses, or with soft or rotting wood – and had carefully observed actual procedures on patients – they were then allowed to perform their own surgeries.
 These students were trained by their master in every aspect of the medical arts, including anatomy.
+Sushruta laid down rules for keeping surgical instruments and the operating environment clean.
+He specified that instruments should be made out of metals such as iron and copper, and kept clean and sharp, tempered with alkalis, water or oil.
+He also recommended fumigating the operating room, labour ward and recovery ward with the smoke of guggulu, vacha, white mustard, rock salt and neem leaves.

-Sushruta on medicine and physicians
+The Suśrutasaṃhitā on medicine and physicians

-Ancient poster by Sushruta, given in Sushruta Samhita showing surgical instruments, in which most of them still continue to exist today.
+Publisher's reconstruction of some of the surgical instruments described in the Suśrutasaṃhitā.
+From K. L. Bhishagratna, An English Translation of the Sushruta Samhita in Three Volumes (Calcutta, 1907), v.1, after p.
+LXVII.